Organised crime in the Netherlands: Foreign criminal activity in the Netherlands

-Criminal groups concerning the Penose
+Criminal groups concerning the penose

-The penose concerns organized criminal groups with ties to the country of the Netherlands itself.
+The penose concerns organised criminal groups with ties to the country of the Netherlands itself.
 Due to immigration there are strong Turkish, Chinese, Yugoslav, Russian, Albanian and Italian communities in the Netherlands.
 Criminal outfits such as the Turkish mafia, Triads, Serbian mafia, Russian mafia, Albanian mafia, and the 'Ndrangheta are not regarded as a part of the traditional Penose, although they're an active part of the Dutch criminal underworld nonetheless.
 The reason why Surinamese, Antillean, Moroccan and Ambonese groups are considered to be a part of the Penose is because their criminal groups were formed and based in the Netherlands, whereas the Turkish or Serb gangs are part of a criminal group based in their home country.

 Dutch crime groups

-Indigenous organized crime based in some of The Netherlands' major cities, mainly Amsterdam and The Hague, mostly has origins in the traditional working-class quarters.
+Indigenous organised crime based in some of The Netherlands' major cities, mainly Amsterdam and The Hague, mostly has origins in the traditional working-class quarters.
 These small groups mainly consist of local career criminals that band together for their involvement in organised criminal activities such as extortion, loan sharking, prostitution and narcotics.
 Often these local criminals groups are strongly connected with, or in some cases even have an official membership to, outlaw motorcycle gangs such as the Hells Angels.

-Another type of indigenous organized crime is mainly based in the Flemish regions bordering the Netherlands, mainly located in the provinces of Limburg and Antwerp.
+Another type of indigenous organised crime is mainly based in the Flemish regions bordering the Netherlands, mainly located in the provinces of Limburg and Antwerp.
 The region is known to be one of the most important production areas for synthetic drugs such as ecstasy.
-It is home to organised criminal gangs active in the production, transport and distribution of synthetic narcotics and marihuana, as well as in the importation of hashish and cocaine, controlled by both local Flemish and Dutch criminal entrepreneurs.
+It is home to organised criminal gangs active in the production, transport and distribution of synthetic narcotics and marijuana, as well as in the importation of hashish and cocaine, controlled by both local Flemish and Dutch criminal entrepreneurs.

 Moroccan crime groups

-Out of the Netherlands' substantial Moroccan community also grew criminal gangs mostly involved in the trafficking of marihuana.
-This is due to the ties of some families to their area of origin, the Rif, which is a known hub of marihuana/hashish cultivating.
+Out of the Netherlands' substantial Moroccan community also grew criminal gangs mostly involved in the trafficking of marijuana.
+This is due to the ties of some families to their area of origin, the Rif, which is a known hub of marijuana/hashish cultivating.
 Certain criminals have also progressed to the trafficking of cocaine.
 Armed robbery and prostitution are known activities of the Dutch Moroccan groups as well, called the Mocro Maffia.

 Moluccan Kajahatan

 The word kejahatan is Indonesian for 'committing crime' and has since become a synonym for Moluccan organised crime.
 Due to the Netherlands' large Moluccan Ambonese community kejahatan groups also exist in the Netherlands.
-Dutch Ambonese gangsters are involved in kidnapping, armed robbery, extortion and drug trafficking, especially the growing and illegally distributing of marihuana.
+Dutch Ambonese gangsters are involved in kidnapping, armed robbery, extortion and drug trafficking, especially the growing and illegally distributing of marijuana.
 An alleged criminal gang of Ambonese origin is Satudarah, a known one-percenter motorcycle club.
 Ambonese gangsters have traditionally also assisted other criminal enterprises.
 Incidents with the so-called Tattoo killers, a Moluccan/Ambonese gang specialised in contract killing, have also been major news in the Dutch criminal underworld in recent years.